Getting started with Go Observing

 - Can I choose to observe anything?

-ImageCreditThis work by Sloan Digital Sky Survey/The Schools' Observatory is licensed under Creative Commons Attribution 4.0 InternationalAndromeda galaxy with the Liverpool Telescope's field-of-view (added by The Schools' Observatory) shown in yellow We have narrowed a database of over 20,000 galaxies to a few hundred that we know will create good results.
-From these, Go Observing will select the handful that are best at a particular time for you to choose between.
-We also change and add new objects as time passes, so the choices constantly evolve.
+CreditThis work by Sloan Digital Sky Survey/The Schools' Observatory is licensed under Creative Commons Attribution 4.0 InternationalAndromeda galaxy with the Liverpool Telescope's field-of-view (added by The Schools' Observatory) shown in yellow We have narrowed a database of over 20,000 galaxies down to a few hundred that we know will create good results.
+From these, Go Observing selects a small set that are best for the current time and conditions.

 - Does everybody have the same choices?